Cotya/magento-composer-installer/doc/Autoloading.md

 ```
 It's recommended to use the first layout with Mage root set as _web_ root,
 so no access to other files except Magento's is granted.
 This also keeps Mage root clean.

+Vendor folder **name** changes (e.g via `COMPOSER_VENDOR_DIR` env or `vendor-dir` config) are supported.
+Do not confuse this with different vendor folder **paths**: only the folder _name_ is extracted from
+ the path, and not the whole path.
+The vendor folder will still be assumed to be a sibling of Mage root
+ or its child, so setting the vendor folder to `~/my_vendor` will not work as expected.